nukomeet/nukomeet.com/content/blog/2014-05_NodeJS_Requesting_APIs.md

 - adrien
 tags:
 - programming
+extract: Last time, we created a simple NodeJS app which displays some basic contents provided by the running environment.
+Today, we will see how to actually consume data from Github API and how to list the pull requests of your organization.
 ---

 [Last time, we created a simple NodeJS app which displays some basic contents provided by the running environment.][1]
 Today, we will see how to actually consume data from Github API and how to list the pull requests of your organization.